Sudo-GDev/School-projects/README.md

 # School-projects
 I upload my work for later use.
-Don't expect many special stuff, I'm a beginner with c++
+These projects are nothing special, so don't expect much from it.
+They are all in C++, for now atleast.